Commercial efficiency

 In sales, this is called mirroring.

-Your prospect may not really mean what he or she is saying and is simply trying to end the conversation.
+It may be that your prospect doesn't really mean what he's saying and is simply trying to end the conversation.

-A strong signal that they do not yet trust you.
+A strong signal that they don't yet trust you.

-Let them realise that their objection may not make sense.
+Let them know that their objection may not make sense.

 Some of us will be uncomfortable with this practice.

-Focus on what they are saying.
+Focus on what they're saying.
 Encourage them to talk.
-Establish an atmosphere of trust.
+Create an atmosphere of trust.

-Don't try to interrupt them to argue about your product or service.
+Don't try to interrupt them to discuss your product or service.

 Ask the right questions to understand the hidden objection.